ShayHill/article_install_vim_in_windows/README.md

 Use the command above, not the `git clone` command from the GitHub page, because `%USERPROFILE%` doesn't mean anything to PowerShell.

 Now, add this to your `vimrc` file.
-On the bottom.
-Order matters.

 ```vim
 def PackInit(): void